HTTP-RPC/Kilo/README.md

 }
 ```

-The service would return the following in response:
+The service would produce the following in response:

 ```json
 {